hhaji/Algorithms-For-Data-Science/Projects/README.md

 * [Datasets for Data Mining and Data Science](https://www.kdnuggets.com/datasets/index.html)

 ## Coding:
-You may also find it helpful to read Python and its wonderful libraries (Pandas, NumPy, Scikit-learn, SciPy, Seaborn, Matplotlib), but note that in this course it’s really not necessary to know Python.
+You may also find it helpful to read Python and its wonderful packages (Pandas, NumPy, Scikit-learn, SciPy, Seaborn, Matplotlib), but note that in this course it’s really not necessary to know Python.
 Instead, just use one of the following softwares to figure things out along the way.

 * [Orange](http://orange.biolab.si/), open source data analytics and mining through visual programming or Python scripting.
 Components for visualization, rule learning, clustering, model evaluation, and more.
 * [RapidMiner](http://rapidminer.com/), makes data science teams more productive through a unified platform for data prep, machine learning, and model deployment.